 No proton events are expected at geosynchronous orbit.

-The greater than 2 MeV electron flux at geosynchronous orbit is expected to be at normal to moderate levels for the duration of the outlook period.
+The greater than 2 MeV electron flux at geosynchronous orbit is expected to reach moderate to high levels on 30 November, 01-04 December and 07-09 December due to CH HSS influence.

 Data and images courtesy of IPS Australia, NOAA, NASA, SWPC, SIDC